-170. The Great Meeting (1086).-In the midsummer following the completion of Domesday Book, William summoned all the nobles and chief landholders of the realm, with their vassals or tenants, to meet him on Salisbury Plain,
+170. The Great Meeting, 1086. - In the midsummer following the completion of Domesday Book, William summoned all the nobles and chief landholders of the realm with their vassals, numbering, it is said, about sixty thousand, to meet him on Salisbury

-&lt;sup>1 Forest: as here used, this does not mean a region covered with woods, but simply a section of country, partially wooded and suitable for game, set apart as a royal park or hunting ground.
-As William made his residence at Winchester, in Hampshire, in the south of England (see Map No. 22, facing page 416), he naturally took land in that vicinity for the chase.
+1 Forest: as here used, this does not mean a region covered with woods, but simply a section of country, partially wooded and suitable for game, set apart as a royal park or hunting-ground.
+As William made his residence at Winchester, in Hampshire, he naturally took land in that vicinity for the chase.

-Wiltshire.1 The entire assemblage numbered about sixty thousand.
-There was a logical connection between that summons and the great survey (§ 168).
+Plain, Wiltshire.1 There was a logical connection between that summons and the survey.
 Each man's possessions and each man's responsibility were now known.
-Thus Domesday Book prepared the way for the assembly and for the action that was to be taken there.
+Thus Domesday Book prepared the way for the assembly, and for the action that was to be taken there.
 The place chosen was historic ground.
-On that field William had once reviewed his victorious troops, and in front of the encampment rose the hill of Old Sarum, scarred with the remains of Roman entrenchments.

-Stonehenge was near (§ 23).
-It was within sight of it and of the burial mounds (§ 16) of those primeval races which had made their home there during the childhood of the world, that the Norman sovereign finished his work.
+On that field William had once reviewed his victorious troops, and in front of the encampment rose the hill of Old Sarum scarred with the remains of Roman entrenchments.
+Stonehenge was near.
+It was within sight of it, and of the burial mounds of those primeval races which had there had a home during the childhood of the world, that the Norman sovereign finished his work.

 171. The Oath of Allegiance. - There William demanded and received the sworn allegiance not only of every lord, but of every lord's free vassal or tenant, from Cornwall to the Scottish borders.
-By that act England was made one.
-By it, it was settled that every man in the realm, of whatever condition, was bound first of all to fight for the King, even if in doing so he had to fight against his own lord.
+By that act, England was made one.
+By it, it was settled that every man in the realm, of whatever condition, was bound first of all to fight for the king, even if in doing so he had to fight against his own lord.

-172. What William had done. - A score of years before, William had landed, seeking a throne to which no human law had given him any just claim.
-But Nature had elected him to it when she endowed him with power to take, power to use, and power to hold.

-It was fortunate for England that he came; for out of chaos, or affairs fast drifting to chaos, his strong hand, clear brain, and resolute purpose brought order, beauty, safety, and stability.
-We may say with Guizot, that "England owes her liberties to her having been conquered by the Normans."
+172. What William had done. -A score of years before, William had landed, seeking a throne to which no human law had given him any just claim, but to which Nature had elected him by preordained decree when she endowed him with power to take, power to use, and power to hold.
+It was fortunate for England that he came; for out of chaos, or affairs fast drifting to chaos, his strong hand, clear brain, and resolute purpose brought order, beauty, safety, and stability, so that we may say with Guizot, that "England owes her liberties to her having been conquered by the Normans."

-173. William's Death (1087). - In less than a year from that time, William went to Normandy to quell an invasion led by his eldest son, Robert.
-As he rode down a steep street in Mantes, his horse stumbled and he received a fatal injury.
+173. William's Death. - In less than a year from that time, William went to Normandy to quell an invasion led by his eldest son, Robert.
+As he rode down a steep street in Mantes, his horse stumbled, and he received a fatal injury.
 He was carried to the priory of St. Gervase, just outside the city of Rouen.
 Early in the morning he was awakened by the great cathedral bell.
 "It is the hour of praise," his attendant said to him, "when the priests give thanks for the new day."
 William lifted up his hands in prayer and expired.